PcmHammer/PcmHammer/Apps/UI/UnoUI/ReadMe.md

 * done - better handling of log profiles that contain unsupported parameters
 * done - Implement the help page
 * done - Implement "message of the day" (so we can alert people to new versions)
-* read/write pages - disable start button when user clicks select-file button,re-enable after file chose and committed
+* done - read/write pages - disable start button when user clicks select-file button,re-enable after file chose and committed
-* add support for user-defined unlock keys for reading and writing
+* done - add support for user-defined unlock keys for reading and writing
 * splash screen - why is it just a tiny thumbnail?
 * Update the CI builds in GitHub - building now requires the Uno SDK.